 To see all the quota spots Team Canada has earned thus far, check out our qualification tracker.

 The Final World Qualification Tournament will take place June 18-21, 2021 in Paris, France.
 Three teams of three athletes per gender will earn Olympic spots along with one individual of each gender from countries not yet qualified.

 World Athletics suspended the qualification period from April 6, 2020 to November 30, 2020.
 All athletes who had achieved entry standards prior to the suspension will still be eligible to compete at Tokyo 2020.

-The qualification period will resume December 1, 2020.
+The qualification period resumed December 1, 2020.
 Athletes who compete in the marathons and 50km race walk will have until May 31, 2021 to achieve an entry standard or have their results count towards their world ranking.
 For all other events, the qualification window is open until June 29, 2021.
 You can see the official qualification system here.

 While Canada’s National Women’s Team has already qualified, the men will get their chance to join them in Tokyo via the FIBA Olympic Qualifying Tournament taking place June 29-July 4, 2021.
 They’ll have home court advantage in Victoria, B.C. when they play against China, Czech Republic, Greece, Turkey, and Uruguay for the one available Olympic berth.

 The FIBA 3×3 Olympic Qualifying Tournament, where Canada will have a men’s team vying for one of six available spots in the sport’s Olympic debut, will take place May 26-30, 2021 in Graz, Austria.